tabreu8/web_plant_3d/README.md

 ## Troubleshooting
 - Blank page: ensure WebGL is enabled and use a local server (file:// won’t load modules consistently).
 - MQTT won’t connect: start the Dockerized Mosquitto or use another WS broker; check CORS and WS URL.
-- Vision payloads are empty: make sure items are passing through the gate; adjust speed if needed.
+- Vision payloads are empty: make sure items have passed the Labelling station on A before the A vision gate; adjust speed if needed.

 ## License
 This project is provided as-is for demo/education purposes.